-^{} Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.
+\\ Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.

 Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Structures & Functions of Living Organisms 5.L.1.1 Explain why some organisms are capable of surviving as a single cell while others require many cells that are specialized to survive.
 North Carolina specific standard 5.L.1.2 Compare major systems of the human body (digestive, respiratory, circulatory, muscular, skeletal, and cardiovascular) in terms of their functions necessary for life.
-Human Machine Mini-lessons Grade 4 Lesson 1: Why do your biceps bulge?
+Human Machine Grade 4 Lesson 1: Why do your biceps bulge?
 Lesson 2: What do people who are blind see?
 Lesson 3: How can some animals see in the dark?
 Lesson 4: How does your brain control your body?
-Mini-lesson: Why do we get hiccups?
-Life Science Ecosystems 5.L.2.1 Compare the characteristics of several common ecosystems, including estuaries and salt marshes, oceans, lakes and ponds, forests, and grasslands North Carolina specific standard 5.L.2.2 Classify the organisms within an ecosystem according to the function they serve: producers, consumers, or decomposers (biotic factors).
-Web of Life Grade 5 Lesson 1: Why do your biceps bulge?
-Lesson 2: What do people who are blind see?
-Lesson 3: How can some animals see in the dark?
-Lesson 4: How does your brain control your body?
-Mini-lesson: Why do we get hiccups?
+Mini-lessons Mini-lesson: Why do we get hiccups?
+Mini-lesson: How does your heart pump blood?
+Life Ecosystems 5.L.2.1 Compare the characteristics of several common ecosystems, including estuaries and salt marshes, oceans, lakes and ponds, forests, and grasslands North Carolina specific standard Science 5.L.2.2 Classify the organisms within an ecosystem according to the function they serve: producers, consumers, or decomposers (biotic factors).
+Web of Life Orada F Lesson 1: Why would a hawk move to New York City?
+Lesson 2: What do plants eat?
+Lesson 3: Where do fallen leaves go?
+Lesson 4: Do worms really eat dirt?
 5.L.2.3 Infer the effects that may result from the interconnected relationship of plants and animals in their ecosystem.
+Mini-lessons Grade 5 Lesson 5: Why do you have to clean a fish tank but not a pond?
+Lesson 6: Why did the dinosaurs go extinct?
+Mini-lesson: Why are flamingos pink?
 Evolution & Genetics 5.L.3.1 Explain why organisms differ or are similar to their parents based on the characteristics of the organism.
-Mini-lessons 5.L.3.2 Give examples of likenesses that are inherited and some that are not.
+Mini-lessons Mini-lesson: Why are pumpkins orange?
+Mini-lesson: Why do baby animals look so cute?
+5.L.3.2 Give examples of likenesses that are inherited and some that are not.
+Willinesson.
+Willy do baby allillials look so cute?